Hereford Cathedral: Crypt and library

 Though the crypt is small, it is of special interest, as it is Gothic rather than Norman.
 Its use as a charnel house resulted in the name Golgotha.

-The library contains mainly old books in manuscript chained to their places, some of them fine specimens of ancient handwriting, containing beautiful illustrations in gold and colour.
+Hereford Cathedral Library is a Chained library which contains mainly ancient manuscripts chained to their shelves, some of them fine specimens of ancient handwriting, and containing beautiful illustrations in gold and colour.
 Two of the most valuable are a unique copy of the ancient Hereford antiphonary of the 13th century, in good preservation, and the Hereford Gospels, a copy of the Gospels at least a thousand years old, in Anglo-Saxon characters.
 Another treasure is an ancient reliquary of oak, bequeathed to the cathedral by Canon Russell, who is said to have obtained it from a Roman Catholic family in whose possession it had long been.
-It is covered with copper plates overlaid with Limoges enamel representing the murder and entombment of St. Thomas of Canterbury.
+It is covered with copper plates overlaid with Limoges enamel representing the murder and entombment of St Thomas of Canterbury.

 Mappa Mundi

 One of the cathedral's treasures is the Hereford Mappa Mundi, dating from the later years of the 13th century.
 It is the work of an ecclesiastic who is supposed to be represented in the right-hand corner on horseback, attended by his page and greyhounds.
 He has commemorated himself under the name of Richard de Haldingham and Lafford in Lincolnshire, but his real name was Richard de la Battayle or de Bello.
 He held a prebendal stall in Lincoln Cathedral, and was promoted to a stall in Hereford in 1305.
 During the troubled times of Cromwell the map was laid beneath the floor of Edmund Audley's Chantry, beside the Lady Chapel, where it remained secreted for some time.

 In 1855 it was cleaned and repaired at the British Museum.
-It is one of the most remarkable monuments of its kind in existence, being the largest but one of all the old maps, drawn on a single sheet of vellum.
+It is one of the most remarkable monuments of its kind in existence, being the largest surviving of all the old maps drawn on a single sheet of vellum.
 The world is represented as round, surround by the ocean.
 At the top of the map (the east) is represented Paradise, with its river and tree; also the eating of the forbidden fruit and the expulsion of Adam and Eve.
 Above is a remarkable representation of the Day of Judgment, with the Virgin Mary interceding for the faithful, who are seen rising from their graves and being led within the walls of heaven.
 There are numerous figures of towns, animals, birds, and fish, with grotesque creatures; the four great cities, Jerusalem, Babylon, Rome, and Troy, are made very prominent.
 In Britain most of the cathedrals are mentioned.

 In the 1980s, a financial crisis in the diocese caused the Dean and Chapter to consider selling the Mappa Mundi.
 After much controversy, large donations from the National Heritage Memorial Fund, Paul Getty and members of the public, kept the map in Hereford and allowed the construction of a new library to house the map and the chained libraries from the Cathedral and All Saints' Church.
 The centre was opened on 3 May 1996.